 In 2013 we assisted four eRoots sites that oversee 65 CDGs in Kenya.
 This means more than 9,600 people have made the move toward self-reliance.

-Organic farming has been incorporated into most of the agricultural production throughout the eRoots Programme.
+Organic farming has been incorporated into most of the agricultural production throughout the eRoots Program.
 The most preferred technique by the community is mulching and the use of organic manure.
 Most community members are also practicing other cultural methods like crop rotation, double digging and permaculture in their farms.

 Four sites - Mercy Care, Tumaini, Kooje (Meru) and Mikinduri introduced superior breeds of Toggenburg goats to upgrade the local stock for increased milk production at the household level.
 Increased dairy farming has been recorded among the group members across all sites.